Scott Pruitt Under Fire For Illegal $43,000 Phone Booth In Office

 — Administrator Pruitt (@EPAScottPruitt) April 16, 2018

 For its part, the E.P.A. plans to send over everything Congress needs about the purchase this week in an attempt to clear up this apparent misstep.
-According to the G.A.O. no laws would have blocked the purchase had the agency actually followed the correct procedures in the first place.
+According to the G.A.O., no laws would have blocked the purchase had the agency actually followed the correct procedures in the first place.

-In other negative news for Pruitt, Arthur A. Elkins Jr., E.P.A.
+In other news about Pruitt, Arthur A. Elkins Jr., E.P.A.
 Inspector General, is investigating possibly problematic hiring and raise practices at the E.P.A. since Pruitt’s appointment by President Donald Trump.
-The unusual hiring and granting raises of two Oklahoma aides using the Safe Drinking Water Act of 1974 drew plenty of scrutiny.
+The unusual hiring and granting the raises of two Oklahoma aides using the Safe Drinking Water Act of 1974 drew plenty of scrutinies.
 One of the hires, Sarah Greenwalt, also served as Pruitt’s general counsel when he served as Oklahoma’s attorney general.
 Another, Millan Hupp, served Pruitt in Oklahoma as a consultant.

 While Pruitt denies any knowledge of the raises, Elkins continues his investigation, and he hasn’t reached his final conclusion.